 11th April 11th, 2004

 2016-2017: 366 (Welsh Premier League)

 If you require hotel accommodation in the area then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
 Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 Access their Rhyl Hotels and Guest Houses pages.

 Remember that you can use the above link or panel below to book any other hotels that you may need for business or leisure, at home or abroad.

 If anything is incorrect or you have something to add, then please e-mail me at: firstname.lastname@example.org and I'll update the guide.

 Special thanks to Owen Pavey for providing the information for this page, plus the photos and ground layout plan of Belle View Rhyl FC.

-Why not write your own review of the Corbett Sports Stadium in Rhyl and have it included in the Guide?
+Why not write your own review of the Belle Vue Stadium in Rhyl and have it included in the Guide?
 Find out more about submitting a Fans Football Ground Review.